Unique accommodation: Best 50 places to stay around the world

 One of my favourites is Samode Palace Hotel.
 This 475-year-old palace is the former residence of a maharaja.
 Today is an opulent hotel.

-The entrance is up to a steep driveway and through an arched entrance just big enough for an elephant and rider.
-You will be greeted with the traditional bindi on your forehead and a refreshing drink while you are checking in.
+The entrance is up a steep driveway and through an arched entrance just big enough for an elephant and rider.
+You will be greeted with a traditional bindi on your forehead and a refreshing drink while you check in.

 Staying in a palace in India